Ankush3103/sleepy-driver-alert/README.md

     or
     <code>python path/alter_external_method.py run</code>

-- Make sure you have the correct webcam permissions enabled(trust me i spent a lot of time trying to debug something when the actual issue was that my IDE did not have access to my webcam.)
+- Make sure you have the correct webcam permissions enabled (trust me i spent a lot of time trying to debug something when the actual issue was that my IDE did not have access to my webcam.)

 - And finally, don't sleep while driving like come on.

-- Here's how the window looks (Don't mind my hair, i just trimmed them on my own like a week back.)

-Pics removed.

 ## Issues

 - Main file (sleepy-driver-alert.py) does not run -- issues with openCV rectangle function.
 [Resolved]